-For example, across the nearly 20 existing plans, an average of nine feet of windbreak per acre of agricultural land was recommended.
-In the 130,480 acres of similar working lands that existing Marin County without carbon farm plans, this average would equate to windbreak plantings on 426 acres.
-At an annual sequestration rate of 4.32 MTCO2e per acre, this practice if expanded across all feasible lands could sequester 1,887 MTCO2e annually.
+For example, across the 19 existing plans, an average of nine feet of windbreak per acre of agricultural land was recommended.
+Across the 130,480 acres of similar Marin County working lands without carbon farm plans, this equates to windbreak plantings on 426 acres.
+At an annual sequestration rate of 4.32 MTCO2e per acre (COMET-Planner), this practice, if expanded across all feasible lands in Marin, could sequester 1,887 MTCO2e annually.